But we know one thing for sure: People really love hanging out with animals.

 You’ll need to consider crowd control measures.
 While the cats in cafes are usually pretty congenial, you need to establish limits help keep things under control.
 Most cafes allow a limited number of guests into the cat zone at any given time, and some cafes operate by reservation only.
 Meow Parlour in New York City has only been open since the fall, but is booked up through the end of February.

 In addition to controlled entry and insurance considerations (imagine getting sued over a cat scratch?!), cat cafe owners have to wade through zoning issues.
-Kanchan Singh, who plans to open Crumbs & Whiskers Cafe in Washington, DC this year, explained that she’ll have to get a zoning exemption to allow pets to roam freely in her business.
+When Kanchan Singh planned to open Crumbs & Whiskers Cafe in Washington, DC, she explained she’d have to get a zoning exemption to allow pets to roam freely in her business.

 “This process takes anywhere between three to seven months after securing a property,” she wrote on her website for the forthcoming cafe.
 “This is why it is so hard to say when the cat cafe is expected to launch.”
 She added that community support is an important element of having the exemption granted.